 Get Ready to Stamp Your Virtual Passport

-The University of Arkansas is launching a new Language and Culture Series to celebrate and share language, culture, customs and more with the campus and its surrounding community.
+In the fall of 2021, the University of Arkansas launched a Language and Culture Series to celebrate and share language, culture, and customs with the campus and its surrounding community.

-The series is part of the university's commitment to its diversity and inclusion priorities and will generally align with the recognized spring and fall heritage months, from February through November 2021.
+The series is part of the UofA's commitment to its diversity and inclusion priorities and will generally align with the recognized spring and fall heritage months, February through November.

 The Language and Culture Series organizing committee has also partnered with Mullins Library to provide some language and culture resources available for review.